 |Day 20||42762||4.3 x|

 |Day 60||304507||2.4 x|

 |Day 70||857487||2.8 x|

 |Day 80||1691719||2.0 x|

 If that doesn’t convince you that the power of exponential growth is insane- then nothing will.
 In just 10 days the number of cases doubles.
-So in about another 10 days- if the lockdown measures didn’t work then we can expect to see 3.3 million cases worldwide.
+So in about another 10 days- if the lockdown measures didn’t work, we can expect to see 3.3 million worldwide cases.
 We have already hit 1.8 million so far.

 Seeing the power of exponential growth over the last month or two might make it easier to stick to investing over a decade or two and let exponential growth take over- then again- I can’t tell you how to invest.